Panasonic GH4 vs Canon 200D

 |133 x 93 x 84 mm, 560 g||122 x 93 x 70 mm, 453 g|

 Body comparison: Panasonic GH4 vs Canon 200D

 The side-by-side display below illustrates the physical size and weight of the Panasonic GH4 and the Canon 200D.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH4 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably smaller (8 percent) than the Panasonic GH4.
 Moreover, the 200D is markedly lighter (19 percent) than the GH4.
 It is worth mentioning in this context that the GH4 is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GH4) and the Canon EF Lens Catalog (200D).
 Mirrorless cameras, such as the Panasonic GH4, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.